 - Filing your claim: Remember that there is a time limitation for filing.
 In Iowa, the statute of limitations is typically 2 years from the date of death.
 Exceptions to this rule do apply, so reach out to a lawyer as soon as you are able.

-As your claim progresses, it is essential to keep in contact with your attorney.
+As your claim progresses, you must keep in contact with your attorney.
 The team at LaMarca Law Group, P.C. cares deeply about our clients.
-We know that when you reach out to us, you’re going through a challenging time.
+We know that you’re going through a challenging time when you reach out to us.
 Your claim is our priority.
 Whenever you have questions, we are ready to address them.

 Who Can Be Sued for Wrongful Death?

 A statute of limitations applies to wrongful death cases.
-This means that your claim must be filed in a timely manner in order for your case to be brought to court.
-In the state of Iowa, the time limit is generally 2 years after the date of the wrongful death.
+This means that your claim must be filed promptly for your case to be brought to court.
+In the state of Iowa, the time limit is generally two years after the date of the wrongful death.
 In some cases, however, the window for filing claims is much smaller.
-Take, for instance, wrongful deaths caused by drunk driving: These circumstances require legal notices to be delivered within 6 months of the incident.
+Take, for instance, wrongful deaths caused by drunk driving: These circumstances require legal notices to be delivered within six months of the incident.

-When you’re overwhelmed and in the process of grieving, time has a way of getting away from you.
+When you’re overwhelmed and in the process of grieving, the time has a way of getting away.
 If you think that a loved one has passed away due to someone else’s negligence, it is crucial that you take immediate steps toward legal action.
 Contact a lawyer with the knowledge and experience necessary for pursuing wrongful death cases as soon as possible to determine what action your situation demands.

 Contact a Des Moines Wrongful Death Lawyer

-The attorneys at LaMarca Law Group, P.C. have extensive experience handling wrongful death claims.
+The personal injury attorneys at LaMarca Law Group, P.C. have extensive experience handling wrongful death claims.
 Losing a loved one unexpectedly is a traumatic and emotional event, and we understand the gravity of such a devastating loss.
-If you are seeking legal guidance from a Des Moines wrongful death attorney, we can provide you with the resources you need to pursue a just case resolution.
+Suppose you seek legal guidance from a wrongful death lawyer in Des Moines.
+In that case, we can provide you with the resources you need to pursue a just case resolution.

-At LaMarca Law Group, P.C., our attorneys have handled numerous wrongful death claims arising from a wide variety of incidents.
-If someone you love has been killed in an accident that occurred as the result of another party’s actions, an experienced Des Moines wrongful death attorney can help.
+At LaMarca Law Group, P.C., our attorneys have handled numerous wrongful death claims from various incidents.
+For example, suppose someone you love has been killed in an accident resulting from another party’s actions.
+In that case, an experienced Des Moines wrongful death attorney can help.